erichVK5/WilkinsonPowerDividerFootprintGenerator/README.md

 Example usage:

-	java WilkinsonPowerDividerFootprintGenerator -r 2000 -f 1800 -w 3000 -l 2000 -v 0.76 -p 4200 -k
+	java WilkinsonPowerDividerFootprintGenerator -r 2000 -f 1800 -w 3000 -l 2000 -v 0.76 -p 4200 -k -t 1200

-	generates a wilkinson power divider with two arms, each lambda/4 in length, assuming a substrate velocity factor of 0.76, separated by a "resistor gap" of 2000 microns, divider arm track width of 3000 microns, input and output track widths of 4200 microns, and using segment lengths of 2000 microns to create the arc segments in a kicad module.
+	generates a wilkinson power divider with two arms, each lambda/4 in length, assuming a substrate velocity factor of 0.76, separated by a "resistor gap" of 2000 microns, divider arm track width of 3000 microns, input and output track widths of 4200 microns and lengths 1200 microns, and using segment lengths of 2000 microns to create the arc segments in a kicad module.